10 Strange Animals and Where to Go to See Them

 6. Fossa (Madagascar)

-Their long bodies, small rounded ears and short legs earn them a place on this list—although, like the pangolin, we can’t help thinking they’re rather cute.
+Their long bodies, small, rounded ears and short legs earn them a place on this list—although, like the pangolin, we can’t help thinking they’re rather cute.

 7. Sloth (Latin America)

-8. Velvet ants (South America)
+8. Velvet Ant (South America)

 Confusingly, these insects are actually wasps of multiple different breeds.
 The females are wingless and hairy, and very much resemble ants.

 These bugs are known for their extremely painful stings.
-Such is the strength of these stings, in fact, that these wasps are also known by another name: ‘cow killers’.
+Such is the strength of these stings, in fact, these wasps are also known by another name: ‘cow killers’.

 9. Pink Fairy Armadillo (Argentina)